Stocks rise on Wall Street, indexes head for weekly gains

-Stocks rose in morning trading on Wall Street Thursday, keeping the market on track for solid gains in this holiday-shortened week.
+Stocks rose in afternoon trading on Wall Street Thursday, putting the major indexes on track for weekly gains and driving the S&P 500 toward a record high.

-Roughly 85% of stocks within the benchmark S&P 500 gained ground, led by technology companies and banks.
+Roughly 85% of stocks within the benchmark S&P 500 gained ground, led by technology companies and a wide range of retailers.
 The index is on track for a 2.3% gain this week.
 U.S. markets will be closed Friday in observance of Christmas.

 Safe-play sectors like real estate and utilities lagged the market.